randagio-rubino/SimpleOS/README.md

 # SimpleOS
-this is a simple OS.
+This is a simple OS.